Paul Robinson (footballer, born 1979): Blackburn Rovers

 Robinson started the first seven matches of the 2014–15 season, but with the loan signing of Jason Steele from Middlesbrough, he was dropped from the first team.
 On 15 November 2014, Robinson announced his intentions of leaving the club in the January transfer window.
 He said that, "I'm pretty much surplus to requirements at Blackburn.
 I'm not even on the bench.
 I'm training hard at the moment though.
 My contract is up at the end of the season so I'm not sure if that's got anything to do with it.
 I want to keep playing and, I believe, I've got another two or three years left in me."
 At the end of the season, it was announced that he would be released at the end of his contract.

 Burnley

-Robinson joined Championship club Burnley on a free transfer on 26 January 2016 on a contract until the end of the season.
-On 27 June 2016, he extended his contract, signing a new one-year contract with the newly promoted Premier League club.
+Robinson joined Championship club Burnley, in a controversial move, on a free transfer on 26 January 2016 on a contract until the end of the season.
+Whilst also slating former club, Blackburn On 27 June 2016, he extended his contract, signing a new one-year contract with the newly promoted Premier League club.
 He made his debut for Burnley on 26 November 2016, his first Premier League appearance since 2012.

 On 17 July 2017, Robinson announced his retirement from football.